securitytxt/security-txt/draft-foudil-securitytxt.md

 ## Scope of the File

 A "security.txt" file MUST only apply to the domain or IP address in the URI used to retrieve it, not to any of its subdomains or parent domains.
 A "security.txt" file MAY also apply to products and services provided by the organization publishing the file.

+As per {{motivation}}, this specification is intended for vulnerability response.
+If implementors want to use this for incident response, they should be aware of additional security considerations discussed in {{compromise}}.

 Implementors SHOULD use the policy directive (as per {{policy}}) to provide additional details regarding scope and details of their vulnerability disclosure process.

 Some examples appear below: